auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 kw remote --set-default=amd64-vm
 ```

-Now you can deploy both the Kernel and modules to the VM with the `kw deploy` command.
+Now you can deploy both the Kernel and modules on the VM with the `kw deploy` command.

 ```bash
 kw deploy
 ```

-This works for most target Linux Distros, and also works for real machines.
+This works for most target Linux Distros and also works for real machines.
-But in the rare case the VM does not use the Kernel you built after you reboot it, you will need to check the documentation for the Distro it uses.
+But in the rare case that the VM does not use the Kernel you built after you reboot it, you will need to check the documentation for the Distro it uses.
 Or if it is a VM, you can pass the Kernel and initrd files using the techniques I will show next.

 ### Option 2 (Modules): mounting the disk image into a local folder